keaganhillery-web/hyprstat-c/README.md

 # hyprstat-c

-A terminal system dashboard written in C, as a learning project — no external libraries, reads directly from `/proc`.
+A terminal system dashboard written in C, as a learning project, no external libraries, reads directly from `/proc`.

 ## Build & run